DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README-External_Vault.md

 Just enter the root token displayed at the end of the init step.

-Activate the kv-2 secrets engine which allows to keep simple secrets such as passwords and certificates along with their history:
+Activate the kv-2 secrets engine, which allows you to store simple secrets such as passwords and certificates along with their history:

 ```shell
 vault secrets enable -version=2 -path <secretspath> kv